dansand/trench_pull_force/model_code_inputs/README.md

 # The numerical model¶

+## Overview

 The MDOODZ7.0, code is based on the finite-difference/marker-and-cell technique.

 The version compile to run this model was as the commit hash `08544b3433':

-Numerical model of Stokes Flow, such as the one analyised in this notebook, provide approximate solutions to the stress equilibrium equations.
-They therefore provide all of the stress terms we need to analyse the verticaly integrated form of the horizontal force balance, which is descibed in the notebook.
+Numerical models of Stokes Flow, such as the one analyised in this notebook, provide solutions to the stress equilibrium equations.

+We therefore have direct access to stress comoponents needed to estimate terms in the vertically integrated form of the horizontal force balance, (as described in the manuscript and notebook).

 This setup was dedigned to replicate the "forced subduction" model from https://doi.org/10.1093/gji/ggaa092.

-The model is based on the input file (or SET) called AnneloreSubduction
+The model is based on the input file (or SET) called AnneloreSubduction, see https://github.com/tduretz/MDOODZ7.0/blob/main/SETS/AnneloreSubduction.txt

 ## Modification to the input files